min-nguyen/min-nguyen.github.io/_pages/about.md

 ---

 <font size="2"> I'm a PhD student in the <a href="https://bristolpl.github.io/">Programming Languages Research Group</a> at University of Bristol, supervised by <a href="https://mengwangoxf.github.io/">Meng Wang</a> and <a href="https://www.turing.ac.uk/people/researchers/roly-perera">Roly Perera</a>.
-My current research investigates the  formalisation and implementation of algebraic effects and embedded probabilistic programming languages.
+My current research investigates the formalisation and implementation of algebraic effects and probabilistic programming languages.
 My other interests include functional programming (in particular, Haskell), type-level programming, type theory, embedded domain-specific languages (eDSLs), and recursion schemes. </font>

 **Research**